MRC-CBU/BIDS_conversion/MEG/README.md

      ```
  - Please update the `data_root`, `bids_raw_root` and `sourcedata_root` variables if you wish to set up a different folder structure. `sourcedata_root` is the folder where the temporary MEG and MRI data will be saved during the conversion process and will be deleted after the conversion is complete.
 You can change this behaviour by setting the `delete_source` variable to `False`.
  - Please update the `event_info_path` and `subject_info_path` variables if you wish to save the `event_info.json` and `subject_info.json` files in a different location.
+ - Plese update the `meg_system` variable depending on which MEG system was used to collect the data.
+This should be a string.
+The default value is `"triux"` for the new system.
+Alternatively it can be `"vectorview"` for the old system.
  - Please update the `event_channels` variable if you wish to specify the channels that contain the event triggers.
 This should be a list of strings.
 By default this is set to `["STI101"]`, which takes into account all the trigger channels in the MEG data (`STI001 - STI016`).
 Alternatively, you can specify certain trigger channels by their names, e.g. `["STI001", "STI002"]`.
 In this case, the event values will be extracted from the specified channels only.
 Please refer to [this](https://imaging.mrc-cbu.cam.ac.uk/meg/IdentifyingEventsWithTriggers) and [this wiki page](https://imaging.mrc-cbu.cam.ac.uk/meg/Triggers) for more information on how triggers are encoded by the CBU MEG system and the common issues and pitfalls regarding reading events from `STI` channels.
  - Please update the `auditory_event_values` and `visual_event_values` lists if you wish to adjust the event times to account for the audio and visual latencies. `auditory_event_values` and `visual_event_values` are the event values (triggers) for auditory and visual events, respectively.
 These are used to adjust the event times to account for the audio and visual latencies.
 It is recommended to look up the event values from the event_info.json file, but they can also be hard coded in `config.py`.
 These should be lists of integers.
 If either is an empty list, the corresponding event times will not be adjusted.
 ### 2. Update the `subject_info.json` file with the appropriate information for each subject.